What is Instant Search?

 Instant Search relies on an index of your source code that is built after parsing.
 This index is incrementally updated as files change.
 Indexing happens in the background and doesn’t interfere with other Understand operations.
-The index crosses all projects so that making new projects doesn’t require re-indexing the same code.
-Search results, however, are limited to just the current project if a project is open.
+Instant search and traditional search results are for the currently open project.

 The search box can be found in the upper right of Understand’s main window:

 By default Instant Search looks at all of your code.
 For C/C++/Java/Ada it breaks up the code following syntactic and lexical conventions of the language.
 For other languages it breaks it up using white space and punctuation.
 So, for instance, in this line:

 foreach (i=1, i<10, i++)